 Handling sensitive data introduces significant risks, including legal consequences, loss of client trust, and reputational damage in case of mishandling.
 While the company has implemented policies, processes, and basic cybersecurity tools to mitigate risks, the potential for cyberattacks remains a concern.
-The Company must strictly adhere to data protection regulations, implement robust encryption methods, and prioritize data privacy and security across all operations to mitigate these risks effectively.
+The Company consistently complies with the Data Privacy Act of 2012 and the Rules and Regulations of the National Privacy Commission (NPC).
+It actively participates in relevant trainings and continuously works to enhance its data privacy and security practices.